An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Introduction

-As another research frontier in the robust control theory, sliding-mode control (SMC)~\cite{utkin1977variable} has attracted growing research interests from the control community and has been used in many industrial applications~\cite{young1999control,tam2008general,wen2017fuzzy}.
-The SMC scheme enjoys various desirable advantages, including unique robustness against disturbances and uncertainties, excellent transient performance and quick response.
-The core idea of the SMC approach is to design the closed-loop control system such that the system trajectories are first driven onto a well-designed linear sliding surface covering the equilibrium, and subsequently, are maintained on it with desired convergent characteristic towards the equilibrium~\cite{yang2013sliding,zhang2015analysis,ji2019fuzzy}.
+As another research frontier in the robust control theory, sliding-mode control (SMC)~\cite{utkin1977variable} has drawn growing research interests and has been used in many industrial applications~\cite{razmi2019neural,wang2019new,wang2020usde}.
+The SMC strategy holds various favorable characteristics, like unique robustness against disturbances and uncertainties, distinguished transient performance and fast response.
+The core idea of the SMC approach is to construct the closed-loop control system such that the system trajectories are first driven onto a well-designed linear sliding surface covering the equilibrium, and are forced to maintain on the surface with preferred convergent characteristic towards the equilibrium~\cite{LIU2020108596,wei2021dynamic,zhang2021design,zhang2021finite}.
 The special dynamics the closed-loop control system behaves while its trajectories are moving on the sliding surface is called the sliding motion.
 An alternative approach is the integral sliding-mode control (ISMC) scheme where an integral form sliding surface is used instead of a linear one.
-Different from the common SMC scheme, in the ISMC approach, the system trajectories maintain on the sliding surface during the whole time interval~\cite{Utkin1997Integral}.
-Consequently, the reaching phase can be removed from the dynamics w.r.t the controlled system, which demonstrates stronger robustness of the ISMC approach than the SMC approach~\cite{niu2005robust,lian2010integral,Chang2012Dynamic,zhang2015second,zhang2016disturbance,pan2017integral,li2018obeser}.
+Different from the common SMC scheme, in the ISMC approach, the system trajectories maintain on the sliding surface during the whole time interval~\cite{utkin1997integral}.
+Consequently, the reaching phase can be removed from the dynamics w.r.t. the controlled system, which demonstrates stronger robustness of the ISMC approach than the SMC approach~\cite{gao2014suniversal,pan2017integral,gao2019fault,li2021a,ZHANG2022491}.